 Complete blood count (CBC) with platelets, peripheral blood smear, direct antiglobulin (Coombs) test, LDH, PT, PTT, fibrinogen

 Exclusion of other thrombocytopenic disorders

-Hemolytic-uremic syndrome is suspected in patients with suggestive symptoms, thrombocytopenia, microangiopathic anemia and signs of acute kidney injury.
-If the disorder is suspected, urinalysis, peripheral blood smear, reticulocyte count, serum lactic dehydrogenase (LDH), renal function tests, serum bilirubin (direct and indirect), and direct antiglobulin test are done.
-ADAMTS13 enzyme activity levels may be helpful.
+Hemolytic-uremic syndrome is suspected in patients with suggestive symptoms, thrombocytopenia, microangiopathic anemia, and signs of acute kidney injury.
+If the disorder is suspected, urinalysis, peripheral blood smear, reticulocyte count, serum lactic dehydrogenase (LDH), haptoglobin, renal function tests, serum bilirubin (direct and indirect), and direct antiglobulin test are done.
+ADAMTS13 enzyme activity levels may be helpful, because it is low in TTP but is usually not decreased in HUS.
 This enzyme is a plasma protease that cleaves von Willebrand factor; deficiency causes thrombotic thrombocytopenic purpura Thrombotic Thrombocytopenic Purpura (TTP) Thrombotic thrombocytopenic purpura (TTP) is an acute, fulminant disorder characterized by thrombocytopenia and microangiopathic hemolytic anemia.
-Other manifestations may include alterations... read more (TTP) and decreased ADAMTS13 activity levels may help identify atypical cases of TTP.
+Other manifestations may include alterations... read more (TTP) and decreased ADAMTS13 activity levels may differentiate atypical cases of TTP from HUS.